tjavensv/My-first-repository/README.md

 # My-first-repository
 My first repository

-**These are the skills that I currently have in De
+**These are the skills that I currently have in Design:
 * AfterEffects
 * Dreamweaver
 * Photoshop